GenuinePrep/GenuinePrep.github.io/about/index.md

 comments: false
 ---

-<center>Logical Prep is a small test prep service based in Ann Arbor.
+<center>Logical is a small test prep service based in Ann Arbor.
 We specialize in designing private SAT Math lessons that are taught by our main tutor, Aaron. </center>

 ## What We Offer